Anawalt Logo

 Citrus Tree Care in Southern California

-Citrus makes a beautiful tree with fragrant flowers that appear over a period of several months.
-Most citrus will grow in Southern California; however, Anawalt Garden Center recommends those varieties that show mature fruit faster, tolerate cold weather better, and adapt to most types of soil.
+Most citrus will grow in Southern California; however, the varieties we list below will show mature fruit faster, tolerate cold weather better, and adapt to most soil types.

 Meyer Lemon